-Laura Piccinini joined AngioDynamics as Senior Vice President and General Manager for International in June 2021.
+Laura Piccinini was appointed Senior Vice President and Global Manager for Endovascular Therapies and International in January 2024, after serving as Senior Vice President and General Manager for International since joining AngioDynamics in June 2021.
 Ms. Piccinini brings more than 25 years of experience in leadership roles in the medical device industry, with an extensive background in the field of respiratory and surgical care.
 From June 2020 to June 2021, she served as CEO and a member of the Board of Directors for Respiratory Motion, Inc. Prior to that, from 2017 to 2020, she served as Global Head of Commercial Operations for the Implants business unit at Nobel Biocare Systems, then a Danaher subsidiary now part of Envista Holdings.
 From 2015 to 2017, Ms. Piccinini served as President of EMEA at Covidien and prior to that at Stryker.
 Ms. Piccinini is a graduate of the Parma University of Medicine, where she received a nursing degree with specializations in ICU, Anesthesia, and First Aid as a Helicopter Flight Coordinator.